Job Opportunity: Residential Coordinator

 - Ability to walk, climb and reach

 Salary: Based on experience and qualifications.
-This is a part-time position (20 hours a week, 4pm to 8pm).
+This is a full-time position with benefits.
+The hours of operations are 2 p.m. to 10 p.m., Monday through Friday.